scerda8/Email-Regex-Tutorial/gist-templete.md

 ### Look-ahead and Look-behind

 ## Author

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
+ Shandy Cerda,
-This tutorial was written by Shandy Cerda, a web development student eager to learn and see where it takes me.
-For further insights into my work, feel free to explore my [Github profile](https://github.com/scerda8)
+I am a dedicated web development student who is passionate about learning and eager to see where this journey takes me.For further insights into my work, feel free to explore my [Github profile](https://github.com/scerda8).